 Nevertheless, the Child Trends research team is moving forward with the study among the programs that agreed to participate.
 Because the work is at a much smaller scale, we have a more limited ability to address the originally proposed research questions.
 The team has been working closely with the Minnesota Department of Human Services to consider different activities for this evaluation using funds originally intended to support the activities related to program quality and children’s development.

 The Child Trends team is still finalizing plans for the next year of the evaluation and will engage key partners—including the evaluation’s State and Community Advisory Committees, advocates, and others—to receive feedback on the newly proposed activities.
 Once our plans are finalized, we will post additional updates to this webpage and update the evaluation activities and timeline below to reflect the new activities.
 Stay tuned for more updates soon!

-The evaluation will take place from March 2022 to July 2024, and will include the following research activities:
+The evaluation takes place from March 2022 to July 2024 and includes the following research activities.

 The project has flexibility for Child Trends to propose additional activities to examine quality improvement or the implications of any new legislation that may inform the state or other Parent Aware stakeholders.

 A detailed overview of all evaluation activities, findings, and implications for future improvements to Parent Aware will be included in a final report submitted to DHS in July 2024.
 The final report will be made publicly available, and the project team will post a link to this page once it is released.

 A timeline for each component of the evaluation is provided below.

 Throughout the project, the Child Trends team asks various stakeholders and members of the community to provide feedback on the evaluation through two committees: